-For example, data processors could be accountants, delivery companies, IT support companies or another service where personal data is used.
+For example, data processors could be IT support companies, payroll providers or another service where personal data is used.

 If any personal data that you’re responsible for has been lost, accidentally destroyed, altered without proper permission, damaged or disclosed to someone it shouldn’t have been, this could be a personal data breach.